tartley/pyong/README.rst

 Description
 ===========

-A simple one player game of Pong.
-Or is it?
+A simple one player game of Pong, using rigid-body physics.

 Controls
 ========